Updated on November 10, 2023 by Julie McCool

 When you're craving a treat, Crozet Creamery has got you covered.
 This local ice cream shop makes all of their flavors daily, from scratch.
 Flavors reach from the traditional vanilla and chocolate, to unusual combinations like Whiskey and Fig or Sweet Potato Casserole.
 Sundaes and milk shakes round out the menu.

 Crozet Creamery is open noon – 8:00 daily, weekends to 9:00, with extended hours in summer.

 Take a short drive west to the quaint town of Crozet to enjoy some exceptionally good pizza.
 National Geographic included Crozet Pizza on their “Best in World” list, and Fodor named the casual restaurant both “Best in State” and “Best in USA.”
 We absolutely loved The Hittie, a rich pie covered in sausage, onion, and peppers.

-A short drive from the downtown mall, Mas Tapas serves excellent Spanish tapas in a hip and busy space on Monticello Road.
+A short drive from the downtown mall, Mas Tapas serves excellent Spanish tapas in a hip and busy space in the Belmont neighborhood.
 Diners share cocktails and plates at the long bar, tables on two levels, and a small patio outside.
 Many of the ingredients are locally sourced, and it's easy to sample a variety of flavors with a selection of tapa plates.

 Mas Tapas is open Tuesday – Saturday 4:45 – 9:30.